-Category Column/Field Description Version-license instances nch component includes a list of its available version-license between showing or hiding the list, click Show Versions / cances.)
-From this list, you can do any of the following: Select a given ver item. sion-license instance to associate with the current inventory Register a new ve ersion-license instance for the component.
-If the component is custom, edit the component as needed. • . d with each instance to show its current security-vulnerability el (if any).
+Category Column/Field Description Version-license instances The information for each component includes a list of its available version-license instances.
+(To toggle between showing or hiding the list, click Show Versions/Instances or Hide Instances .)
+From this list, you can do any of the following: Select a given ver item. rsion-license instance to associate with the current inventory Select a new licer nse for a given instance.
+Register a new ve ersion-license instance for the component. registered) be ma e license newly selected for an existing instance (or for one being apped to all future inventory created by the system for the on.
+This type of license is known as a "user-preferred license".
+Instances mapped to a user-preferred license are displayed with the Specifying a User-Preferred License Mapping for more information.)
+If the component is custom, edit the component as needed. d with each instance to show its current security-vulnerability el (if any).
 See Security Vulnerabilities Associated with Inventory Use This Instance Click this button to associate the version-license instance with the inventory item you are currently creating or editing.
 You are directed back to the inventory item, now showing the new component-version-license association.
+You can also select a different license for the instance from the Selected License dropdown.
+See the Register New Instance description below for further details.

-Register New Instance Click this button to add a new version-license instance to the component.
+Category Column/Field Description Register New Instance Click this button to add a new version-license instance to the component.
 From the Version dropdown list, select an existing version associated with this component (as stored in the Code Insight Data Library), or create your own version.
-From the License dropdown list, select an existing license associated with this component, or choose Select Your Own License to select or create a different license.
+From the Selected License dropdown list, select a license to associate with this component.
+See Specifying a User-Preferred License Mapping for information about what happens depending on the type of license you select.
+Note • You cannot create a custom license from the Lookup Component window to associate with a component version.
+However, you can create a custom license for the inventory item after you have selected an instance or when you editing the item.
+Alternatively, you can create custom licenses from the Policy Details window or from the Licenses tab on the Global Component & License Lookup page.
+For more information, see Creating a Custom License.
 New instances are made available at the global level for use by inventory in other projects.
 Edit Custom Component (Available if the component is custom) Click this button to open the Edit Custom Component window to update the component properties.
 For information on editing a custom component, see Creating and Editing Custom Components.